xuejuhui/xuejuhui.github.io/part-2.md

 Your overall goal is to use an array of objects, where each object has data about a single project.
 You'll loop through that array, constructing HTML about that project and adding it to the page.

+Please have <strong> at least </strong> three project objects that you are looping through on your page.
+Your projects should have at least a name, an image, and a link to your project.

+Note that these don't have to be actual projects that you've done.
+Feel free to make them up if you don't have three to add to your page.

 Please start by writing pseudocode for how your code will look.
 How will you approach this problem?
 Put this pseudocode in your JS file, in the form of a comment.

 <details><summary>Sample pseudocode here!</summary>